Bonjour, are you looking for the perfect name for your cat in French?

 - Zézette: kid name for female genitalia.
 It is also the name of a pastry from Sète.

-- Zizi: kid name for penis, like Willy or Wiener.
+- Zizi: A kiddy name for a penis, like Willy or Wiener.

-The list of human-cat names you can give your cats is endless.
+The list of human-cat names you could give to your cat are endless.

-Cute cat names for male cats based on famous historical French men.
+Powerful male cat names: Based on famous historical French men.

 - Napoleon